VithuJey/web-worker/Readme.md

 └── package.json
 ```

-The `hooks/` directory has three hooks to run the web workers. `useNormalWorker.ts` runs using inbuilt web-worker API. `useKoaleWorker.ts` runs using [Koale](https://github.com/alewin/useworker) library. `useShopifyWorker.ts` runs using [Shopify](https://github.com/Shopify/quilt/tree/main/packages/web-worker) library.
+The `hooks/` directory has three hooks to run the web workers. `useWebApiWorker.ts` runs using inbuilt web-worker API. `useKoaleWorker.ts` runs using [Koale](https://github.com/alewin/useworker) library. `useShopifyWorker.ts` runs using [Shopify](https://github.com/Shopify/quilt/tree/main/packages/web-worker) library.

 The `worker` directory has `worker-builder.ts` to build `WorkerBuilder` class to access web-worker API.
-The `worker-one.ts` and `worker-two.ts` files has function that is going to run on web workers. `worker-one.ts` funciton is to run on `useNormalWorker` and `worker-two.ts` funciton is to run on `useKoaleWorker` and `useShopifyWorker` hooks.
+The `worker-one.ts` and `worker-two.ts` files has function that is going to run on web workers. `worker-one.ts` funciton is to run on `useWebApiWorker` and `worker-two.ts` funciton is to run on `useKoaleWorker` and `useShopifyWorker` hooks.

 Any static assets, like images, can be placed in the `public/` directory.